Saturday, October 25, 2025

 I really liked the Yamaha CG172SF Flamenco guitar with its low action and beautiful tone, and I was ready to purchase it if I could not find a better used guitar.

-I was a bit hesitant about the Cordoba brand, as there were mixed reviews regarding quality issues, particularly since all guitars are made in China.
+I was hesitant about the Cordoba brand due to mixed reviews about quality issues, particularly since all guitars are made in China.

 I looked at some used classical guitars on the local, SF Bay Craigslist and found the following: